World Record (Lower Than Atlantis album): Composition

 All of the songs on World Record were written by vocalist/guitarist Mike Duce, but were credited to the band as a whole.
-Duce considers the album "a big of a gamble" as the band created something they wanted to hear but at the same time they thought it would alienate the fans that enjoyed the fast-paced material found on Far Q. It had a more alternative rock sound influenced by Foo Fighters and Jimmy Eat World.
+Duce considers the album "a bit of a gamble" as the band created something they wanted to hear but at the same time they thought it would alienate the fans that enjoyed the fast-paced material found on Far Q. It had a more alternative rock sound influenced by Foo Fighters and Jimmy Eat World.
 This was something that Duce claimed no one else in the current music scene was doing.
 Duce also claimed that there might be "more albums sounding a bit like this afterwards..."
 The band were going for a bigger sound, compared to Far Q, as that half of that album has "blink-and-you'll-miss-it" moments, according to Duce.